SF-WDI-LABS/testing-with-rspec/README.md

   end
   ```

 > It's also possible to use FFaker to generate some data either for `User.create` or for FactoryGirl.
-But FFaker can run into intermittent issues because it can produce duplicate data or results you may not expect.
-Therefore many developers prefer to use FactoryGirl's `sequence`.
+But FFaker is random.
+It can make it hard to predict what data you should see, and you might run into intermittent issues because of duplicate data or unexpected random results.
+Therefore many developers prefer to hard-code test data or use something like FactoryGirl's `sequence`.

 <!-- exclude if model validations not studied -->